Tom-Bom-badil/home-assistant_helios-vallox/readme.md

 [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)](https://GitHub.com/Tom-Bom-badil/home-assistant_helios-vallox/graphs/commit-activity)
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-# Integration for Helios / Vallox central house ventilation devices with RS-485 bus<small>(pre-EasyControls aka pre-2014 models)</small>
+# Integration for Helios / Vallox central house ventilation devices with RS-485 bus (pre-EasyControls aka pre-2014 models)

 > **Please note: This software is still under development - we hit the end of the Alpha stage, and it is working well for me, so I made it available to the public.
 Lot's of features are yet to come, including a graphical configuration (although it's only IP and Port that need to be configured).
 Also, a default lovelace card will be part of this project.
 Working on this right now.**